 Most PRs can save 2hrs a week by switching to a CRM

 PR people that use a CRM for contact management spend on average 3.4hrs a week on keeping their contact lists current – far less than those using spreadsheets (5.4hrs each week) and email address books (4.6hrs each week).

-Most PRs still rely on manual research for the bulk of their contact sourcing
+Most PRs still rely on manual research for their finding contacts

 Manual forms of research such as going through the papers, reading news websites and noting down names continues to be the go-to method 4/5 PR pros use to discover new contacts.

 A whopping 92% of PR professionals agree that they get the best results from the contacts with whom they have nurtured a good relationship.